 The main issue I see with your KRs is that they are not numerically measurable.
 When asked whether or not you’ve achieved a particular KR, you need to be able to answer with a definitive yes or no. How seriously do you take fitness right now, and how will you know when you’ve taken it more seriously?
-You say you want to go to the gym more — what is your definition of ‘more?’
-1 more time a week?
-8 more times a month?
+You say you want to go to the gym more — what is your definition of “more”?
+One more time a week?
+Eight more times a month?
 You want your KRs to be concrete, committed, and, most of all, measurable.

 With all that said, here are my proposed OKRs for you, Elias:

 The specifics of these OKRs can (and should be) adjusted to realistically fit your particular situation, but the basics are there.
 The biggest change I made here was turning your original Objective into a KR.
 I didn’t want to take away your initial goal, but I think it works much better as a KR rather than an Objective.
 This way your initial “lose weight” goal is not discarded or forgotten, but instead, it’s a contribution to a greater Objective as a whole.

 Hope this helps, Elias, and best of luck!

 Have a question for Dear Andy?
 Click here to submit your OKR queries.